Infertility and Diabetes

 Understanding Diabetes:

-Diabetes is a chronic condition characterized by high levels of blood glucose, either due to inadequate insulin production (type 1 diabetes) or the body’s inability to use insulin effectively (type 2 diabetes).
-Type 2 diabetes, which accounts for the majority of diabetes cases, often develops later in life and is closely linked to lifestyle factors such as obesity, sedentary behavior, and poor dietary choices.
+Diabetes is a chronic condition that causes high blood glucose levels.
+In type 1 diabetes, the pancreas does not produce enough insulin.
+In type 2 diabetes, the body cannot use insulin effectively.
+Type 2 diabetes makes up most diabetes cases, usually appears later in life, and closely links to lifestyle factors such as obesity, sedentary behavior, and poor dietary choices.

 Impact on Female Fertility:

 For women, diabetes can disrupt the delicate hormonal balance necessary for ovulation and successful conception.
-Uncontrolled diabetes can lead to irregular menstrual cycles, ovulatory dysfunction, and anovulation (lack of ovulation), making it challenging to achieve pregnancy.
-Additionally, women with diabetes are at a higher risk of developing conditions such as polycystic ovary syndrome (PCOS), a common cause of infertility characterized by hormonal imbalances and ovarian cysts.
+Uncontrolled diabetes can lead to irregular menstrual cycles and ovulatory dysfunction.
+It may also cause anovulation, which means the ovaries do not release an egg.
+As a result, achieving pregnancy becomes challenging.
+Additionally, women with diabetes face a higher risk of developing conditions such as polycystic ovary syndrome (PCOS).
+This condition is a common cause of infertility and involves hormonal imbalances and ovarian cysts.

 Impact on Male Fertility: